shixianc/zebra-tester-poc/README.md

 Please provide screenshots and copy+paste your code snippets for all steps.

 - With Apica Zebra IDE import or manually add URLs from the Postman collection you created in Exercise 1.
-- Upload the script to Apica Synthetic Monitoring ([ASM](https://wpm.apicasystem.com/)]) or Apica LoadTest ([ALT](https://loadtest.apicasystem.com/)]).
+- Upload the script to Apica Synthetic Monitoring [ASM](https://wpm.apicasystem.com/) or Apica LoadTest [ALT](https://loadtest.apicasystem.com/).
+- Create and execute a monitor or a load test.
-- In your answers.md comment on the insight and benefit recieved from running this chained transaction as a continuous synthetic monitor or via performance testing.
+- In your **answers.md** comment on the insight and benefit recieved from running this chained transaction as a continuous synthetic monitor or via performance testing.
 - Refer to [Apica Zebra documentation](https://academy.apicasystems.com/astdocs/doku.php) for guidance using the toolset

 **Questions:**